cesarhdz/ixa-wp-config/README.md

 All variables are required and must be placed under `parameters`.
 This is because the `.env.yml`  file can be generated dynamically using [Incenteev/ParameterHandler](https://github.com/Incenteev/ParameterHandler).

+### Core Configuration

+The `config.php` file is also required and must return array with the constants that will be declared, e.g.

+  <?php

+  return array(

+    'WP_LANG' => 'es_ES',

+    'FS_METHOD' => 'direct'

+    // ... more constants

+  );

+All keys will be defined as constants by Ixa Wp-Config in order to properly configure WordPress.
+If there is a file called `config.test.php` and we are in _test enviroment_ this file will be loaded and its key will take precedence over `config.php`.